 MAA Log Day 3: Where I Call Home

-I accept that we have chosen our place of living and are accountable to be responsible with both the privilege of living here as well as the fiscal responsibility it requires to follow through our commitments.
-Though there have been hardships, we made this choice and continue to make the choice to call this place home – we will be responsible with said choice.
+I accept that we have chosen our place of living and are accountable to be responsible for both the privilege of living here as well as the fiscal responsibility it requires to follow through our commitments.
+Though there have been hardships, we made this choice and continued to choose to call this place home – we will be responsible for the said choice.

-I appreciate that where I call home has very little to do with geography and more to do with the people with which I choose to share my home with.
+I appreciate that where I call home has very little to do with geography and more to do with the people with which I choose to share my house.